Albert-Gao/blog/source/_posts/how-to-test-dynamic-ui-from-anko-with-expresso-in-android.md

   - kotlin
 ---

+When I say dynamic UI I mean the UI you generated from a library like `Anko` or just plain Android API.

 <!--more-->

-## 1. Whether the alert has been shown
+## 1. Test whether the alert has been shown

 ### 1.1 Add a title for this alert